CogComp/cogcomp-nlp/core-utilities/README.md

 initialization, if active, in which case the first call to `getView()` will call `initialize()` with this configuration.

+###Configurators

-For ease of use, you are encouraged to create a `Configurator` class that specifies configuration flags and their default values.
+For ease of use of your own NLP software, especially classes that extend `Annotator` or `AnnotatorService`, you are encouraged to create a `Configurator` class that specifies the relevant configuration flags and their default values.

 The POS, Chunker, Lemmatizer and NER modules all have their own extension of the `Configurator` class for this purpose.
 This makes it easy to specify a default constructor for your annotator, and to specify only non-default configuration options when you instantiate